cilliagustin/track-e.i/README.md

 #### script.js
 This is the first file, here all the variables from the Dom are created.
 This files is the one where most of the DOM mnipulation happens (resize, filter information, change sections, etc)
 * Navbar Functions:
-    * The first function is in chanre of toggeling the sections.
+    * The first function is in charge of toggeling the sections.
 Since the website is a landing page is has only one HTML file when clicking a navbar link there is no loading of a new page.
 It simple hides all sections, shows the correct one and adds the active class to the corresponding nav link.
 It also makes sure to refresh the balance section (deletes income or expense class and hides the percentage elements) and does the same with the Add section unless the website is on a desktop.
 Since in a big device the Add section is always located on the right side, when changing between the Balance and the Calendar Section the Add Section keeps it´s information and does not refresh (It does though if is on a tablet or a phone)
+    * The next two functions are very similar, these functions are triggered when the decimal or the currency selector change their values.
+This functions change the global variable selectedCurrency or selectedDecimal, add to the local storage the values and replace the DOM with the selected currency or decimal separator.